1.4 - Example: Descriptive Statistics

 The first column of the Means Procedure table above gives the variable name.
 The second column reports the sample size.
 This is then followed by the sample means (third column) and the sample standard deviations (fourth column) for each variable.
 I have copied these values into the table below.
 I have also rounded these numbers a bit to make them easier to use for this example.

-Click on the graphic or the link below to walk through how to find descriptive statistics for the Women's Nutrition dataset in Minitab.
+Here are the steps to find the descriptive statistics for the Women's Nutrition dataset in Minitab:

 Analysis